 Spread the good word!

 With roots tracing back to 1910 in the Meiji Period, the competition is in its 93rd rendition this year.
-But this event is more than just a display of .
+But this event is more than just a display of fireworks.
 The Omagari National Fireworks Competition, or Omagari no Hanabi, brings together pyrotechnicians from all across the country to put forth their best on display for the Prime Minister’s Prize.

 The event draws over 760,000 visitors each year — a staggering number considering that the prefecture’s population is just above 980,000 — making this event both one of the Three Great Fireworks Festivals and Three Great Fireworks Competitions in all of Japan.

 While attending the event is entirely free (make sure to bring your own mat to sit on), ticketed seats are also available.
-If you’re willing to fork out 3,000 yen, you can be ensured of a seat in the prime viewing area to take in the spectacle in its full glory.
+If you’re willing to fork out 3,000 yen, you can be assured of a seat in the prime viewing area to take in the spectacle in its full glory.

 If you’re unable to make it for the grand event in the summer, you’ll still be able to get a taste of it at one of the three ‘seasonal chapters’, which falls on the remaining seasons in the year — each of them an hour and 20 minutes worth of bombastic colour and sound.
-Check out their website and Facebook page for more information on these events!

-The Nagaoka Fireworks Festival was started in 1946 as a reconstruction event to mourn those who had perished during World War II, and today sees over 20,000 of various shapes and designs lighting up the night skies, making it another of Japan’s Three Great Fireworks Festivals.
+The Nagaoka Fireworks Festival was started in 1946 as a reconstruction event to mourn those who had perished during World War II, and today sees over 20,000 fireworks of various shapes and designs lighting up the night skies, making it another of Japan’s Three Great Fireworks Festivals.
 Happening along the Shinano River, this 3-day festival features dazzling displays that attract over half a million viewers each year.

-While the happen over the latter two days of the event, the first day is filled with just as much festivities, with mikoshi (portable Shinto shrine) parades, toro nagashi (where paper lanterns are sent adrift down the river) and traditional dance parades lining up in the programme.
+While the happen over the latter two days of the event, the first day is filled with just as many festivities, with mikoshi (portable Shinto shrine) parades, toro nagashi (where paper lanterns are sent adrift down the river) and traditional dance parades lining up in the programme.
 Being a summer matsuri (Japanese festival), you can be sure there won’t be a lack of yatai (food stalls) food to feast on and games to play!

-Be sure to catch the famed sanjakudama, massive 300-kilogram shells filled with 80 kilograms of explosives (the maximum weight allowed by law), that when launched fill the night sky with countless falling stars.
+Be sure to catch the famed sanjakudama, massive 300-kilogram shells filled with 80 kilograms of explosives (the maximum weight allowed by law), that, when launched, fill the night sky with countless falling stars.

 Grand Tickets are available for visitors who want a front seat to the show, though if you would rather watch the show for free, be sure to head down early if you want to get a good spot!
 Some recommended places to view the show from are around the Chousei Bridge (長生橋) and the Oteo Bridge (大手大橋).